-An object may be of outstanding significance by reason of its close association with Canadian history or national life, its aesthetic qualities, or its value in the study of the arts or sciences.
+CCPERB will certify an object only if it meets the requirement of outstanding significance set out in the Cultural Property Export and Import Act.
+Specifically, the object must be of outstanding significance by reason of its close association with Canadian history or national life, its aesthetic qualities, or its value in the study of the arts or sciences.

-CCPERB will consider the object’s close association with Canada’s artistic, cultural, scientific, or social history.
-This may include, among others, the object’s close association with a place or event; a person or group; a formative aspect of Canadian history, or a significant historical discovery, development, innovation, or movement.
+Identify and discuss the object’s close association with Canada’s artistic, cultural, scientific, or social history.
+Your discussion should consider, among others, the object’s close association with a place or event; a person or group; a formative aspect of Canadian history; or a significant historical discovery, development, innovation, or movement.

-CCPERB will consider the aesthetic qualities of the object and whether these qualities are significant.
-These qualities may include, among others, whether the object is innovative or significant in its composition, concept, execution, or style.
+Identify and discuss the aesthetic qualities of the object and explain why these qualities are significant.
+Your discussion should consider, among others, whether the object is innovative or significant in its composition, concept, execution, or style.

-CCPERB will consider the object’s value in the study of the arts, such as fine arts, applied or decorative arts, architecture, literature, music, performing arts, new media, or other arts, by determining whether it does or could contribute significantly to an understanding of the arts, or the practice of the arts.
-CCPERB may also consider whether it is a representative example of a creator’s oeuvre; a technique, style, genre, school, period, movement, or tradition.
+Identify and discuss the object’s value in the study of the arts, such as fine arts, applied or decorative arts, architecture, literature, music, performing arts, new media, or other arts, by determining whether it does or could contribute significantly to an understanding of the arts or the practice of the arts.
+You may also address whether the object is a representative example of a creator’s oeuvre; a technique, style, genre, school, period, movement, or tradition.

-CCPERB will consider the object’s value in the study of the sciences, such as applied sciences, biological sciences, physical sciences, social sciences, or their branches, by determining whether the object does or could contribute significantly to an understanding of the sciences or scientific practice.
-CCPERB may also consider whether it is a representative example of a field, theory, or innovation.
+Identify and discuss the object’s value in the study of the sciences, such as applied sciences, biological sciences, physical sciences, social sciences, or their branches.
+Your discussion should consider how the object does or could contribute significantly to an understanding of the sciences or scientific practice.
+You may also address whether the object is a representative example of a field, theory or innovation.